 Review boards looking to engineering and product assurance aspects shall be convened after the completion of test phases, as defined in the software development plan.

+Review boards looking to security aspects shall be convened after the completion of test phases, as defined in the software security management plan.

 .

 ECSS-Q-ST-80_0720191